Getting glaucoma diagnosis and treatment is vital to your health.

 What Our Glaucoma Eye Exam Looks For

-We cover numerous indicators during our glaucoma exam:
+We cover numerous indicators during our glaucoma exam, before diagnosis and treatment:

 - Overall lens opacity